hurricanemark/relational_database/BuildAKittyIpsumTranslator/README.md

 # Building A Kitty Ipsum Translator

-This exercise emphasis is on parsing text files with bash scripting.
+This exercise's emphasis is on parsing text files with bash scripting.
 It involves writing shell script functions using typical Linux commands(cat, read, grep, sed, awk, etc..), plus some regex.

 I have know doubt that most of us have to concentrate very hard writing and tracing regex; hmm, there is nothing regular about `regular expresion`!